ionic-team/ionic-io-docs/services/getting-started.md

 }])
 ```

-Replacing `YOUR_APP_ID` and `YOUR_CLIENT_API_KEY` with the correct values from the app settings page of your app.
+Replace `YOUR_APP_ID` and `YOUR_CLIENT_API_KEY` with the correct values from the app settings page of your app.

 ### That's it!

-Have a cookie, you now have the core code needed to identify your app with the Ionic Platform.
+Have a cookie; you now have the core code needed to identify your app with the Ionic Platform.
 Now you can choose a core
 Ionic service from the left and try it out.
 Follow the specific service guide to continue.